Mountaintop removal mining

 Mountaintop removal mining (MTR), also known as mountaintop mining (MTM), is a form of surface mining at the summit or summit ridge of a mountain.
 Coal seams are extracted from a mountain by removing the land, or overburden, above the seams.
 This process is considered to be safer compared to underground mining because the coal seams are accessed from above instead of underground.
 In the United States, this method of coal mining is conducted in the Appalachian Mountains in the eastern United States.
 Explosives are used to remove up to 400 vertical feet (120 m) of mountain to expose underlying coal seams.
 Excess rock and soil is dumped into nearby valleys, in what are called "holler fills" ("hollow fills") or "valley fills".

-The practice of MTM has been controversial.
-While there are economic benefits to this practice, there are also concerns for environmental and human health costs.